Vladimero/eapa-final-project/README.md

-# EAPA - Environmental Assessment Platform of Austria 🌍 🚯
+# EAPA | Environmental Assessment Platform Austria 🌍🚯

 ### Welcome to EAPA – your digital platform dedicated to tracking and resolving pollution concerns across Austria!